oshi/oshi/src/site/markdown/Contributing.md

 ### Check on Your Pull Request

-Go back to your pull request after a few minutes and see whether it passed muster with Travis-CI.
+Go back to your pull request after a few minutes and see whether it passed muster with the CI tests.
-Everything should look green, otherwise read the Travis log to identify failed tests or compile erros.
+Everything should look green, otherwise read the failed test logs to identify failed tests or compile errors.
-Fix issues and amend your commit as described above.
+Fix issues and commit again as described above.

 ### Be Patient